2 Why OER?

 As you learn more about OER, consider how open education practices and the use of OER can enhance your own teaching practices and learning materials to become more equitable, diverse, and inclusive.
 As an OER champion, work consciously to resolve the known inequities that exist in open educational resources.
 Make them truly culturally relevant, inclusive, and representative.

+The COVID-19 pandemic offers another example of the benefits of transitioning to openly available course materials.
 As the impact of the pandemic grew, schools around the world from K-12 to colleges and universities closed their campuses.
 Institutions rushed to transition to remote learning and services in a matter of weeks.
 For students who previously relied on college and university libraries for access to physical copies of commercial textbooks (in collections or on course reserve), this access no longer was available.
-Within days of many institutions announcing their transition to online learning, commercial publishers and vendors aggressively marketed their resources and products to students and faculty as freely available for a limited-time (often with other hidden restrictions).
 Libraries responded by reaching out to faculty and students to connect them to freely available open educational resources or library-licensed content.
-An example of this communication is articulated in this blog post from Florida State University Libraries, Supporting Students Through Open and Affordable Materials.
+A transition to open educational resources and a commitment to making open the default for research and education, provides students with access to online course materials which are always free and affordable.

 Concept Review